 Legal Studies was not specifically designed to prepare students for law school, nor does it provide legal training.
 There is no officially recommended pre-law major here at Seton Hall.
 You can study any major and still apply to law school.
 The LS minor will, however, help you to become more legally astute, i.e., help to develop your ability to think, analyze and write critically.
 These are all competencies that law schools view positively.

-Office Hours: Mon & Wed, 12:30p – 1:30p; Tue, 9:30a – 10:30a; also by appt, all office hours and other meetings will be held via Teams since it is impossible to observe social distancing rules in a small space
+Fall 2023 Office Hours: Mon & Wed, 10a – 1130a (click here to join via Teams); also, by appt, all office hours and other meetings will be held via Teams since observing social distancing rules in a small space is impossible.
+You will enter the lobby when you join my office hours.
+I’ll admit you when I am clear to meet with you.

 Communications: Teams DM (preferred) or email at john DOT shannon AT shu DOT edu

-My office hours are subject to change pretty much every semester so please check your course syllabus for my current office hours (see above).
-I generally schedule at least one hour a week using Teams video to accommodate those who have a conflict with my scheduled office hours.
-If you are unavailable to meet in my office, you can schedule an appointment for a F2F meeting or we can set up a video conference via Teams.
+My office hours are subject to change every semester, so please check your course syllabus for my current office hours (see above).
+I generally schedule at least one hour a week using Teams video to accommodate those conflicting with my scheduled office hours.
+If you’re unavailable to meet in my office, you can make an appointment for a F2F meeting, or we can set up a video conference using Teams.
 I prefer video conferences because they give me more options when answering your questions.

 I use Teams as the primary communications platform for all of our course communications including class, office hours and other meetings.
 Teams is part of the Microsoft Office 365 Suite.
 If you are unfamiliar with Teams, it is an online platform that allows for text-based discussion, video conferencing and/or audio calls.
 Teams is associated with your SHU-issued account and authenticates via your SHU network credentials.